Last update: January 15, 2018

 20. Registered members in good standing shall be notified when they become eligible for promotion and upon payment of any applicable fee and completion of any required examinations shall receive a certificate indicating the new rank.
 Good standing is indicated by regular practice, payment of fees due the Teacher, Dojo, and this Association, continued interest, and adherence to generally accepted good moral conduct.

-21. A new member with years of experience and who cannot document a martial art rank shall furnish whatever evidence is available and the Secretary will calculate the registered rank to be recognized.
+21. A new member with years of experience and who cannot document a martial art rank shall furnish whatever, of training and practice, is available and the Secretary will calculate the registered rank to be recognized.

-22. Time in grade minimums shall be not more than 3 months for all ranks below Shodan (1st Degree) and for Shodan or higher; not more than the number of years equal to the black belt rank held.
+22. Time in grade minimums shall be not more than 3 months for all ranks below Shodan (1st Degree) and for Shodan or higher; not more than the number of years equal to the Dan Rank held.

 23. Once a rank is properly issued, it may never be withdrawn.

 24. Substitution of promotion points for time in grade:

 As stated in the Rank Requirements, points earned for participation, training, competition, and service; may be substituted for tine in grade.
 Promotion points may be issued by Yu Ko Ryu ,Independent Instructor or Dojo member.

 25. The property of this organization is irrevocably dedicated to mutual member and public benefit purposes and no part of the net income or assets of this organization shall ever inure to the benefit of any director, officer or member thereof or to the benefit of any private person.